KujoFulu/DXDM_project/README.md

  **** The WrightFisher.R is the raw code; you can get a specific plot with specific parameters using that file.
 You also can use the Go to simulation and output to a CSV file.
 The code to start is "./WrightFisherSimulation populationSize selectCoefficent startFrequency generationNumber runTimes".
 For example "./WrightFisherSimulation 200 0 0.5 100 100" ****

 # Lotka-Volterra Model
-The Lotka-Volterra model is a program uses Go language to simulate, Python and R for visulization.
+The Lotka-Volterra model is a program that uses Go language to simulate, and Python, R for visulization.

 Before starting the simulation, PLEASE make sure the GO workplace is all set, also some required packages must be added to the Go path: gonum.org/v1/gonum/mat
 To install this package, you can use this code: